nossika/bar.js/README.md

 # bar.js

-Create a bar with a draggable dot or a scalable rect.
-And drag dot or click bar to get value.
+Create a draggable bar that could be used as range selector / progress bar / scroll bar or others.

 ## Examples